MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/term-collections/security-safety-privacy-terms.md

 qualification.
 Instead, focus statements on features.
 For example, say *Outlook uses antiphishing technology to scan incoming mail automatically,* not *Outlook helps protect your computer from phishing.*

-See [Security, safety, and privacy content](/style-guide/security-safety-privacy-content) for more information.

 ## Trigger words and qualifiers

 If